5.3 Youth representation bodies

 The unions finance their operations primarily through membership fees and state financial aid from the Ministry of Education and Culture based on their status as youth organization, as per the Youth Act.

 The national student unions at secondary level cooperative with each other at national level and they are, with the exception theFinnish Student Alliance –OSKU, also members of OBESSU – the Organising Bureau of European School Student Unions.

-1. promoting children’s and young people's knowledge of their rights, so that they are able to be active participants in their own lives
+- To promote children’s and youth’s knowledge of their rights, so that they are able to be active participants in their own lives.

-2. using the knowledge and experience of youth to benefit other children and youth living in similar circumstances in child protection.
+- To use the knowledge and experience of youth in order to benefit other children and youth living in similar circumstances in child protection.

-3. building a national network of children and adults, who work together to promote the rights of children and young people in Finland.
+- To coordinate a national network of children and adults, who work together to promote the rights of children and youth in Finland.